Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 When I was a teenager, I “adopted” a child from Ecuador.
 This meant each month, I sent Belkis (that was her name) around $13.00 through an organization.
 I also wrote her letters, and occasionally included a small gift in them.

-This was a transformative experience for me, and I encourage you to do something similar through organizations like Childfund.org or Compassion.com.
+This was a transformative experience for me, and I encourage your teen to do something similar through organizations like Childfund.org or Compassion.com.

 Hint: since I was under 18, I had to get my parent’s help with this.
 They wrote the checks, and I gave them part of my allowance money to cover it.